Drug Abuse Counselling

 Just as often people may turn to drugs because of earlier emotional trauma that has not been resolved, but as with most ‘solutions’ that seem like a good idea at the time, drug abuse almost always becomes a much bigger problem than the original ’cause’.

-Transform Your Thinking & Overcome Drug Abuse Problems
+Transform Your Thinking & Overcome Drug Abuse Issues

-If you’re committed to overcoming your drug abuse issues then we highly recommend following our Advanced Tranceformental CBT programme with Paul.
+If you’re committed to overcoming your Drug Abuse problems then we highly recommend following our Advanced Tranceformental CBT programme with Paul.
 Tranceformental CBT is available as Online Therapy if required.

 The Tranceformental programme is a highly successful & pragmatic mental health counselling course, run over 10 sessions, that will teach you everything you need to know to understand your problem, identify how unhelpful thinking and limiting beliefs might be reinforcing the issue, and then show you how to make any changes to your unhelpful thinking styles or maladaptive safety behaviours that you may have developed as part of your coping strategies.